President and Chief Executive Officer, Casper Sleep

 He served as chairman of Brown-Forman Corporation, a spirits and wine company, from August 2007 to January 2019 and chief executive officer from 2005 to January 2019.
 From 2003 to 2005 he was president and chief executive officer of Brown-Forman Beverages (a division of Brown-Forman Corporation).
 He was also global chief marketing officer for Brown-Forman Spirits from 2000 to 2003.

-Zhen has served as President of Zipcar since January 2017.
-She has nearly two decades of experience in the consumer technology industry, including senior management roles at TripAdvisor and Expedia overseeing business strategy, finance, operations, product development and marketing.
+Zhen has nearly two decades of experience in the consumer technology industry, including senior management roles at Zipcar, TripAdvisor and Expedia overseeing business strategy, finance, operations, product development and marketing.
+She served as president of Zipcar from 2017 to 2022, where she led all facets of the business.
 At TripAdvisor, she held numerous general management roles including as Vice President of Housetrip, a European vacation rental brand, Vice President of Vacation Rental Supply and Vice President and General Manager of FlipKey, an online vacation rental marketplace.
 Prior to that, Zhen spent five years at Expedia including as General Manager of emerging markets and strategy, leading international business growth in Europe and strategic partnerships, as well as Finance Director.
 She serves as Co-Chair of the Board of Trustees for the Mass Technology Leadership Council and on the Advisory Board of the Taubman Center at the Harvard Kennedy School.
 Zhen earned a Bachelor of Business Administration in Finance and Information Systems at New York University’s Stern School of Business.